-In my role as Director of Enrollment Management, I get many questions from prospective parents/guardians, but the one I enjoy the most is this: “What is the value of a Shipley education vs. a public school education?”
+In my role as Director of Enrollment, I get many questions from prospective parents/guardians, but the one I enjoy the most is this: “What is the value of a Shipley education vs. a public school education?”
 I love that question because for me, for Shipley, it’s an easy one.

 We all know Shipley provides an outstanding academic education; our record speaks for itself.
 But Shipley offers so much more.
 We couple our high academic standards with a foundation of strong support so that students know they can stretch themselves.
 From Pre-K on up, students take academic risks and get support when they need it.